MetaTune: Adjoint-based Meta-tuning via Robotic Differentiable Dynamics: Experiments

 We compare our adjoint-based approach against several forward-mode extensions derived from DiffTune\cite{cheng2024difftune}.
 The first baseline, \textit{DT-Base}, represents the original implementation which optimizes only fixed controller gains.
 To evaluate joint tuning, we extend forward sensitivity to both controller and observer parameters called \textit{DT-Fixed}.
-For time-varying settings, we implement two variants: \textit{DT-Adaptive (History)}, which propagates sensitivities once to accumulate gradients from past states, and \textit{DT-Adaptive (CTG)}, which performs separate sensitivity computation at each update to capture the cost-to-go gradient.
+For time-varying settings, we implement two variants: \textit{DT-Adaptive (History)}, which propagates sensitivities once to accumulate gradients from past states, and \textit{DT-Adaptive (CTG)}, which performs a separate sensitivity computation at each update to capture the cost-to-go gradient.

 Our proposed methods, \textit{Adj-Fixed} and \textit{Adj-Adaptive}, leverage reverse-mode adjoint sensitivity to compute gradients.
-The distinction between forward sensitivity rollout and reverse-mode adjoint computation is summarized in Fig.~2 (Sec.~III).By integrating backward in time, these methods inherently capture the cost-to-go across the entire horizon.
+The distinction between forward sensitivity rollout and reverse-mode adjoint computation is summarized in Fig.~2 (Sec.~III).
+By integrating backward in time, these methods inherently capture the cost-to-go across the entire horizon.
+Both variants use the same backward adjoint sweep; the former aggregates node-wise gradients for a shared fixed gain, while the latter applies them directly to time-varying gains along the trajectory.